Inspired-glass - commissioning a stained-glass window or panel - things to consider

 We use a specialised computer CAD program, which allows us to develop a design and ‘virtually’ fill in the glass sections to get an impression of how the finished piece will look.
 At this stage we can try different glass colours, textures etc. and arrive at a final design.
 The images we generate can be emailed back and forth - so the design process can take place ‘remotely’.

 At some stage it will probably be helpful for you to visit my studio and see some samples of glass - I usually have some 400 samples available, and we can discuss the various possibilities 'hands on'.

 Accurate measurement of the required dimensions is very important - as it can be difficult (or impossible) to trim the finished panel to fit once it has been finished.
 A fairly foolproof way of doing this for new builds is for you to provide a plywood or card template that closely fits into the required aperture.

 I will then build the panel directly on this template, allowing a suitable clearance all around - and we’ll know that the finished panel will fit!

-If the panels are to fit into an older window or door then a template is essential, as these openings are seldom ‘square’.
+If the panels are to fit into an existing older window or door then a template is essential, as these openings are seldom ‘square’.

-At this stage we’d agree the mechanical detail of the panel, whether reinforcement is necessary and how it will be provided, and whether the finished panel (if copper-foiled) will be left in natural ‘pewter’ finish or treated with a black patina to simulate leadwork.
+At this stage we’ll agree the mechanical detail of the panel, whether reinforcement is necessary and how it will be provided, and whether the finished panel (if copper-foiled) will be left in natural ‘pewter’ finish or treated with a black patina to simulate leadwork.